-Users are generally not permitted to have administrative rights on NDSU CEA equipment.
+Users are generally not permitted to have administrative rights on NDSU CoE equipment.

 Here are some of the many reasons for this policy to remain in effect: